Force over Distance: Chapter 21

 //Got it.//

-They came with a faint rushing sound.
-Their quiet gait echoed through the corridors like the beating wings of birds.
+He heard them before he saw them.
+Their quiet gait echoed off the bulkheads like the beating wings of birds.

 His heart pounded in his throat.
-He brought his weapon up to his shoulder.
+He brought his weapon to his shoulder.
 They were thirty feet from the intersection.

 Twenty-five.